Estate agent: Regulation

 In the United Kingdom, residential estate agents are regulated by the Estate Agents Act 1979 as well as the Consumers, Estate Agents, and Redress Act 2007.

 In September 2012 CPRs (consumer protection regulation) was introduced which now regulates the residential sales process.

 For residential property, there are also a few trade associations for estate agents, INEA The Independent Network of Estate Agents and NAEA Propertymark (formerly known as the National Association of Estate Agents).
 NAEA Propertymark members can be disciplined for breaches of their code of conduct.
 Their disciplinary process includes everything from cautions and warnings right through to more severe penalties of up to £5,000 for each rule breached, and a maximum penalty of €5 million for breaches of the specific anti money-laundering rules.

 Some estate agents are members of the Royal Institution of Chartered Surveyors (RICS), the principal body for UK property professionals, dealing with both residential, commercial, and agricultural property.
 Members, known as "Chartered Surveyors", are elected based on examination and are required to adhere to a code of conduct, which includes regulations about looking after their clients' money and professional indemnity insurance in case of error or negligence.

-The Ombudsman for Estate Agents Scheme, which obtained OFT approval for the Code of Practice for Residential Sales in 2006 and as of December 2018, claims to have over 15,897 sales offices and 14,746 letting offices registered with TPO.
+The Property Ombudsman (TPO) was established in 1998 as Ombudsman for Estate Agents Scheme and obtained OFT approval for the Code of Practice for Residential Sales in 2006.
+As of April 2026, it claims that over 19,000 offices and branches have registered with them.

 There is a legal requirement to belong to either organisation to trade as an estate agent.
 Agents can be fined if they are not a member of a redress scheme.
 The redress scheme was brought in alongside and to govern agents in reference to the HIP (Home Information Pack).